 While sport has value in everyone's life, it is even more important in the life of a person with a disability.
-This is because of the rehabilitative influence sport can have not only on the physical body but also on rehabilitating people with a disability into society.
+Rehabilitative influence sport can have not only on the physical body but also on rehabilitating people with a disability into society.
 Furthermore, sport teaches independence.
-Nowadays, people with a disability participate in high performance as well as in competitive and recreational sport.
+Today, people with a disability participate in high performance as well as in competitive and recreational sport.

-The number of people with disabilities involved in sport and physical recreation is steadily increasing around the world with organized sports for athletes with disabilities divided into three main disability groups, sports for the deaf, sports for persons with physical disabilities, and sports for persons with intellectual disabilities.
+The number of people with disabilities involved in sport and physical recreation is steadily increasing around the world with organized sports for athletes with disabilities divided into three main disability groups;

 From the late 1980s, organizations began to include athletes with disabilities in sporting events such as the Olympic Games and Commonwealth Games.
 However, many sports are practiced by persons with a disability outside the formal sports movements, for example: Wheelchair basketball, Wheelchair dancing, Weightlifting, Swimming, and many other sporting activities you can join if you are mentally or physical disabled.